 It is universally known that personal stories have the power to transform those who read them, but what if your story is about your brand, or your business?
 You might fear that writing your book will not have much of an impact on others.
 The best brand storytelling and business storytelling, though, is personal storytelling.
-If your story transformed you, it can transform others.
+It can transform others in many ways.

 Fear #3: Writing and publishing my book might change the way others view me.

 Because being vulnerable in storytelling means being authentically you.
 And sometimes that means uncovering parts of yourself that you may not have known before.
 This kind of vulnerability paralyzes many authors and keeps them from ever writing their book.
 However, your personal experiences make for a unique and authentic story that cannot be replicated.

 Fear #4: Writing a book isn’t the right way to reach my audience.

 So you’re afraid books are old school.
 That, in this digital age, a book might limit your paths toward reaching a wide audience.
 Why write a book when you can start an Instagram or YouTube series?
 You think: No one wants to sit down and stare at large blocks of text anymore.
 Thumbs are meant for scrolling, not turning the page!
 Well this isn’t true.